erakai/adventofcode/README.md

 # adventofcode

-A workplace for my 2021 advent of code solutions.
+> adventofcode.com

-adventofcode.com
+A workplace for my Advent of Code solutions.
+The majority of my work is done in Python, with the code often being inefficient and unoptimized due to time pressure.